 1 small bunch parsley (or 1/2 1 large bunch), leaves coarsely chopped (reserve some for garnish)

 Place the lemon juice, olive oil, salt, pepper, and sumac in the bottom of a medium mixing bowl.
 Add the tomatoes, romaine, onion, and parsley on top (in that order) and don’t mix everything together until you’re ready to serve (or feel free to dress it at the last minute, as pictured).

 3 tablespoons water

 1/4 teaspoon salt, or to taste

-- Whisk everything together until it’s the consistency of mayo.
+Whisk everything together until it’s the consistency of creamy salad dressing.
 It’ll seem really separated and thin at first, but it will start to thicken as it emulsifies.

 three ideas for serving

 Serve everything together on a big platter (shawarma, rice, salad, sauce, parsley for garnish)